-With $5 million in hand, The Routing Company is giving public transit authorities a ride-sharing service – TechCrunch
+With $5 million in hand, The Routing Company is giving public transit authorities a ridesharing service – TechCrunch

 The startup landscape is littered with failed private commuter services, and The Routing Company hopes to circumvent the issues they faced by working with, instead of competing against, public urban transit.

-In the US alone, public transportation is a $74 billion business… and during the COVID-19 pandemic it’s a business that’s suffering greatly.
+In the U.S. alone, public transportation is a $74 billion business… and during the COVID-19 pandemic it’s a business that’s suffering greatly.

-“When we and all the other ridesharing companies were building shared rides algorithms in the past..
-The complexity in solving the shared rides problem had not been solved in real time,” said Cox of his time at Uber.
+“When we and all the other ridesharing companies were building shared rides algorithms in the past, the complexity in solving the shared rides problem had not been solved in real time,” said Cox of his time at Uber.
 “My understanding was that it was not possible to solve it in real time.
 We are really making transit a customer.
-If you look at transit they are very good at working with high capacity routes and demand.
+If you look at transit they are very good at working with high-capacity routes and demand.
 Where they’re weaker is in low and medium density areas.
 This is where there’s really an opportunity to help them.”

-Cox sees his new company as solving a problem that specifically impacts low-income, low density communities.
-These areas typically aren’t serviced as well or as frequently by traditional public transit, and the tools on offer from the Routing Company give transit authorities a way to spin up a new fleet to service those areas.
+Cox sees his new company as solving a problem that specifically impacts low-income, low-density communities.
+These areas typically aren’t serviced as well or as frequently by traditional public transit, and the tools on offer from The Routing Company give transit authorities a way to spin up a new fleet to service those areas.

-The Routing Company sells a package that includes an app for riders, an app for drivers, and a fleet management platform for the transit agency.
+The Routing Company sells a package that includes an app for riders, an app for drivers and a fleet management platform for the transit agency.
 While it experiments with different pricing options, Cox declined to disclose how much the company is charging its initial customers, but the revenue model is based on either a per vehicle, per-month fee or on a percentage of the revenue generated per vehicle, he said.

 “Each driver receives a link to download an app.
 The riders are capable of accessing the app in a push a button shuttle way.
 We have built tools to allow people to make a phone call and make an appointment with an operator,” he said.

-The algorithms that had been developed for ride sharing in the past used an individual’s geolocation and destination to set the parameters of who would pick them up.
+The algorithms that had been developed for ridesharing in the past used an individual’s geolocation and destination to set the parameters of who would pick them up.
 The Routing Company flips that model by focusing on the position of an entire fleet of vehicles first and their already established routes to determine which vehicle is the best suited to pick up a passenger for a ride.

 Wait times depend on the city and the number of vehicles deployed through The Routing Company, but Cox said the goal was to have passengers wait no more than 10 minutes for a pick up.
-Already, one city in Scotland is using the service and The Routing Company has signed contracts with four undisclosed cities in the US an done in Australia.
+Already, one city in Scotland is using the service and The Routing Company has signed contracts with four undisclosed cities in the U.S. and one in Australia.

-“Plenty of people who have tried to make shuttle startups.
+“Plenty of people have tried to make shuttle startups.
 The issue with a number of those is that the unit economics don’t work.
-Our approach definitely has the right technology and if we can augment public transit rather than compete with it,” Cox said.
+Our approach definitely has the right technology and we can augment public transit rather than compete with it,” Cox said.